Ankitacse/blockchain-with-java-script/README.md

 # connect with ehter or XRP or any to use transaction
 # method used
-SSHA-256 ,CONSENSUS- long-chain rule used for implication
+SSHA-256 ,CONSENSUS- long-chain rule ,reward for reaching the Target used for implication

 and some plugin can see on network.js #
 THANKS